-This review was subject to time constraints, which allowed for only a preliminary search of the evidence, so some research articles may have been missed.
-The annotated references are only a representation of the evidence and simply provide examples of current research.
-In many cases only a few review articles or meta-analyses are included in the references.
+This review was subject to time constraints, which influenced the scope of work for this review.
+The annotated references are only a representation of the evidence and provide examples of current research.
+In some cases only a few review articles or meta-analyses are referenced.
 One article may cite or provide analysis of dozens of other articles.
 Therefore the number of references included in the bibliography does not necessarily reflect the strength-of-evidence.

-Analysis of HB 2451 and the Scientific Evidence
+Analysis of SB 5870 and the Scientific Evidence

-Summary of HB 2451
+Summary of SB 5870

-The proposal expands the list of acts that constitute unprofessional conduct by a licensed health care provider to include performing sexual orientation change efforts on a patient under age 18.

-"Sexual orientation change efforts" are defined as any regimen that seeks to change an individual's sexual orientation-including efforts to change behaviors or gender expressions, or to eliminate or reduce sexual or romantic attractions or feelings toward individuals of the same sex.
-The definition does not include psychotherapies that promote acceptance, support, and understanding or facilitate coping, social support, and identity exploration, or provide interventions to address unlawful conduct or unsafe sexual practices, as long as they do not seek to change sexual orientation.
+- Expands the list of acts that constitute unprofessional conduct by a licensed health care provider to include performing prohibited aversion therapies, including sexual orientation change efforts (SOCE), on a patient under age 18. - Defines "prohibited aversion therapy" as a practice, treatment or therapy involving SOCE, or electrical shock or extreme temperatures intended to cause pain, discomfort or unpleasant sensations (except electroconclusive therapies provided in accordance with guidelines set forward by the American Psychiatric Association and National Institute of Mental Health). - Defines "sexual orientation change efforts" as any regimen that seeks to change an individual's sexual orientation-including efforts to change behaviors or gender expressions, or to eliminate or reduce sexual or romantic attractions or feelings toward individuals of the same sex.
+The definition does not include psychotherapies that promote acceptance, support, and understanding; facilitate coping, social support, and identity exploration; or provide interventions to address unlawful conduct or unsafe sexual practices, that do not seek to change sexual orientation.

-Health impact of HB 2451
+Health impact of SB 5870

-Evidence indicates that HB 2451 has potential to mitigate harms and improve health outcomes among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) patients, a population that is disproportionally impacted by poor health outcomes, thereby decreasing health disparities.
+Evidence indicates that SB 5870 has potential to mitigate harms and improve health outcomes among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) patients, a population that is disproportionally impacted by poor health outcomes, thereby decreasing health disparities.